Masked-Idiot/Git-ez/README.md

 # Git-for-the-lazy
-Just making your life just a bit easier
+Making your life just a bit easier